Ceramic worktops – A viable alternative to granite and quartz?

 When they first came out, ceramic worktops cost up to twice the price of granite & quartz.
 However, the price has come down considerably since then.
 Today, ceramic worktops only cost around 20% more than granite and quartz.

-Our free service recommends the best value kitchen suppliers in your area.
+Our free service recommends the best value kitchen showrooms in your area.
+Their kitchens start at similar prices to places like Wren and Howdens, but are higher-quality.

 Read what our customers say about our service below: